KelvinNewtype/Freecodecamp-Travel-Lab/README.md

   - Social media (IG,X and FB optimised) sharing optimization
 - Structured navigation with HTML5 elements
 - Improved accessibility with ARIA labels and roles
-- Optimized image alt texts for Search Engine Optimisation
+- Optimized image alt texts for SEO
 - Enhanced contact section with a proper email format
 - Footer with copyright and privacy policy links (not working)